Barbie To Twilight: The Highest-Grossing Movies By Female Directors

 Frequently Asked Questions (FAQs)

-Answer: Greta Gerwig, Sofia Coppola, Catehrine Hardwick, Patty Jenkins and others are famous female directors.
+Answer: Greta Gerwig, Sofia Coppola, Chloe Zhao, Jane Campion and Patty Jenkins are some of the most famous female directors.

-Answer: Greta Gerwig's Barbie has had the biggest opening week by a female director.
+Answer: Greta Gerwig's Barbie had the biggest opening week for a movie by a female director.